 Connecting with Neighbors and ONE-PS

-Approximately half of the neighborhoods have either websites, Facebook or Newsletters.
+Approximately half of the neighborhoods have either websites, Facebook Pages or Groups or Newsletters.
 These are great ways to connect to your members.
 For those neighborhoods which do not have them yet, here are some ways to create a source of communication.

 Nextdoor is the private social network for your neighborhood.